xayanide/xayanide-mixed-osu-skin/README.md

 - Default slider tick sounds
 - Default in-game leaderboard font
 - Thin follow points
-- One white combo color only
-- Numbers for hitcircle numbers
+- Numbers on hitcircles
-- Health bar with similar length and width to osu!
+- Health bar with similar length and thickness to osu!
 Default skin's health bar
-- Small score and combo number elements
+- Small score and combo number elements (downscaled from osu! default skin's elements)

+## Known Issues
+- **instafade**: After hitcircle combo 9, the hitcircle numbers overlaps with each other
+> [!NOTE]
+> This will not be worked on.
+This is a known issue to all osu! skins that have instantly fading hitcircles.

 ## Contributing
 Anything meaningful would be great!
 Make sure the checks are passing, and there are no reasons to deny your pull request.

 ## Other Remarks
 This osu! skin used to be stuck at skin.ini version 2.0 due to outdated `star`, `play-warningarrow` and `menu-button-background` osu! skin elements.
 Now, it supports `2.6` and newer versions!
 For more information about skin.ini versions, see https://osu.ppy.sh/wiki/en/Skinning/skin.ini#versions

 ### Disclaimer
 This osu! skin neither guarantees a drastic increase in performance nor does it instantly make you a better player in osu! standard.